Creating ideal customer profiles

 How to perform a profitability retrospective

 To create a profitability retrospective, start with a set of attributes—items like revenue, Net Promoter® Score, number of trouble tickets, cost of sale, required customizations—and profile a dozen customers.
 After building a few profiles, you should start seeing a pattern.
-Maybe your product does better in large accounts, or with client teams that are less technical.
+Maybe your product does better in large playbooks, or with client teams that are less technical.
 Perhaps they use a direct sales force or sell via the web.
 Maybe it’s the type of customer they serve.
 Maybe it’s the customer’s type of product: complex or simple.

 Attributes about clients before purchasing